 The Max Idle Period field in BSS Max Idle Period element is 2 octets long.
 In [1] the maximum value of this field is 65,535,000 TUs, which is equivalent to 18.64 hours.
 By using the Unified Scaling Factor, [2] extends this period by a factor of upto 10,000.
 It is not clear if such a scaling factor needs to be used.
 In this contribution, we do not use the Unified Scaling factor, but this can be considered for a future version of the document.

-Changes required for the negotiation extensions
+Proposed Changes

 Interpretation of a Motion to Adopt